 Disclosure: This article is not a substitute for legal advice.
 Please consult with a licensed attorney.

-People can get cold feet when buying or selling a home.
-Buyers must contend with the idea of spending hundreds of thousands of dollars on a long-term commitment, while sellers may have built a lifetime of memories in their home that they find difficult to let go.
+Buyers must contend with the idea of spending hundreds of thousands of dollars on a long-term commitment, and may find problems with the home itself or in getting financing.
+Sellers may have a difficult time letting go of a lifetime of memories built up in their home, or in finding a new home to move to.

 If you’re asking when you can back out of buying a house or selling one, here’s what you need to know: